Skip to content

 });

 What you should avoid for Live-Query-originated subscriptions is re-implementing row-level visibility lookups inside the hook (e.g. querying the database per entry).
-The Live Query engine's default behaviour already guarantees correctness at that level.
+The Live Query engine's query context already serves that need.

 Live queries in LinkedQL are built on a shared execution model that drastically minimizes computation and database lookup costs.
 When one or more queries overlap, the engine organizes them into a hierarchy of evaluation windows.

-In this model, a broader query becomes a canonical query window, and any overlapping or more constrained queries become derived windows that inherit from the base.
+In this model, a broader query becomes a canonical query window, and any overlapping or more constrained queries become derived windows that inherit from that base.

 This is called query inheritance.